codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the 0 say to the 8?
-Nice belt.
+R.I.P. boiled water.
+You will be mist.

 ## Daily Trivia

-What does LTS stand for in the software market?
+What does GHz stand for?
- 1. Long Taco Service
+ 1. Gigahertz
- 2. Ludicrous Transfer Speed
+ 2. Gigahatz
- 3. Ludicrous Turbo Speed
+ 3. Gigahetz
- 4. Long Term Support
+ 4. Gigahotz

 <details>
   <summary>Answer</summary>
-  Long Term Support
+  Gigahertz
 </details>